RyanMConstable/CSGO_Project/README.md

+# Reminder:
+Remove files after they are created...

 ### CSGOsql.py
 addGameCodes: Takes list of game codes, and adds them to a sql table if they're not already in there
 addGameStats: This takes a list of 10 lists (players), which gets added to the table if they're not duplicates